kossiitkgp/docs/events/freshers-selection.md

 * Inability to express or communicate clearly
 * Trying to flatter by talking against Competitive Programming or praising KOSS too much.
 * Thinks lowly / of stuff like FrontEnd Designing or designing in general.

+Note: Negative points differ from Red Flags.
+A Red Flag is too serious to consider.
+However, negative points do not indicate rejecting a candidate.
+The interviewers need to make extra effort in understand the interviewee.
+They may also require extra attention from the Executives/Advisors to align with our ideologies.

 ## FAQs